Npaffen/ds-blog/docs/_posts/2020-10-15-Importance-of-Data-availability.markdown

 and their interactions with country dummies and the GDP per head at the age when the pupil would have finished compulsory schooling.* |

 The opposite can be observed inspecting the change over time of the resiudal values in my replication study.
 We observe residual values around zero over time and measure an decrease of the residual values after the shock due to the school reform.
+Test